Decentralized Finance

 Gas fees

 Running DeFi protocols on Ethereum requires what is called a gas fee.
 The fee is like a payment to make the machine run.
 The payment becomes particularly relevant when your transaction requires more than one step to complete.
-When using Smart contracts, you must always consider whether the fee would likely outstrip your investment returns.
+When using smart contracts, you must always consider whether the fee would likely outstrip your investment returns.

 Private key requirements

 Crypto wallets are secured with private keys, and there is no way to recover a lost key because the unique code is only known by the owner of the wallet.
 So, if you lose your key, you will lose access to your funds forever.
+For businesses, the critical mitigation strategy is using a multi-signature (multi-sig) Wallet, which requires multiple designated individuals to authorize a transaction, protecting against single points of failure.

-The ecosystem is still in the beginning stages of its evolution and the infrastructure for its regulation is still under development and debate.
+The ecosystem is still in the beginning stages of its evolution, and the infrastructure for its regulation is still under development and debate.

 DeFi’s borderless transaction ability makes it difficult to craft laws for separate financial jurisdictions.
 There is a need to figure out who will create regulations and who will be responsible for investigating financial crimes that occur on the network across borders.